Wave height records in the Baltic Sea

 The highest measured significant wave height off Helsinki in the Gulf of Finland is 5.2 metres.
 It was measured first time during a south-westerly storm on 15.11.2001 and the highest individual wave reached approximately 9 metres.
 A significant wave height of 5.2 metres was measured a second time off Helsinki as easterly winds blew during a storm called Antti in 2012.
 At this location, both easterly and westerly winds are able to generate waves this high, but they are not expected to grow much higher due to the narrow shape of the Gulf of Finland.

-The highest measured significant wave height in the Bay of Bothnia is 4.6 metres.
-It was measured 27th September 2018 and the highest wave was approximated to be roughly 8 metres.
-The wave observations in the Bay of Bothnia continued after a thirty year interruption in 2012; the previous record height of 3.1 metres was measured closer to the shore.
+The highest measured significant wave height in the Bay of Bothnia is 5.0 metres.
+It was measured 21st November 2024.
+The wave observations in the Bay of Bothnia had a pause of thirty years but were continued in 2012.

 The longest measurement time series are from the Northern Baltic Proper and from the Gulf of Finland.
 In the other areas the measurements have been made during shorter periods.
 The wave measurements are also local: higher significant wave heights than mentioned above are possible in the Baltic Sea.
 The highest modelled significant wave heights in the Baltic Proper are 9.5 metres.